Sometimes a Great Notion (Battlestar Galactica): Writing

 This episode was written back-to-back with the Season 4.0 episode, "Revelations."
 According to co-writer David Weddle, the title of episode was chosen as co-writers David Weddle and Bradley Thompson outlined their story for the producers.
-The title is taken from the Ken Kesey novel, Sometimes a Great Notion.
-The book is one of Weddle's favorites.
+The title is taken from the Ken Kesey novel Sometimes a Great Notion, a favorite of Weddle's.
 While writing the novel, Kesey made notes in which he urged himself to make the novel's protagonist quit living, and this became the theme of this episode as well.
 Weddle said that he and the other writers were inspired by the idea of taking a strong, heroic character and piling misfortunes on him or her until finally the character breaks: What happens in that moment?
 Does he despair?
 Does he get up and go on?
 For me, there is no more defining moment for a character.
 We tried to do this with almost all the characters in this episode: [Adama], Laura, Kara, Lee.
 We ripped everything out from under them then sat back to see what they would do.
 What were their individual breaking points?
 And if they did break, would they stay broken or grope toward a recovery?

 The "fox in the river" story told by Admiral Adama comes from the novel, and also from real-life incidents with wildlife swimming out to sea near Weddle's home in Malibu, California.

 The decision to have Lt.
 Dualla commit suicide in this episode was made after the writing staff felt there had to be fallout from discovering that Earth was a nuclear ruin.
 Moore explained:

 There had to be a cost.
 There had to be a price somebody paid for that discovery.
 Not everybody could take that.
 Not everyone could just say, "OK, that didn't work out, let's go on to next week's episode."
 It felt like somebody would just say, "No, I'm done.
 I just want to find a little moment of time where I can feel good about myself one last time, then I'm finished with this long nightmare."
 And that seemed like that would be Dualla.